Delivery control when interfaces start to drift

 Interface drift usually appears before schedule collapse

-Governance must accelerate decisions, not just document status
+Governance must accelerate decisions, not document status

 Reinforcement means restoring operating rhythm